Hipedisa/RestockEZ-V2/README.md

 # How do you install it?
 First open the folder you downloaded you should find a .exe file called "RestockEZ V2" and then press generate and enjoy!

-# Coming soon!
+# NEW RELEASES!
-Hypixel unbanned checker: Tonight probs COMPLETE REWORK: next week

-# Oh theres a rework coming soon?
-Whats gonna be in it?
 1. Connecting to the api
-1. A new ui
+2. A new ui
+3. Hypixel unban checker 100% every account unbanned